 Nearly all second-degree felonies, first-degree felonies, first-degree felonies punishable by life, life felonies, and capital felonies

 The Florida Legislature also entitles you to one withhold of adjudication over the course of your life.
 However, the courts have discretion in permitting a second one.

-As a South Florida criminal attorney, I am asked all the time what are the differences between a withhold and an adjudication.
+As a Miami-Dade County criminal attorney, I am asked all the time what are the differences between a withhold and an adjudication.
 With regard to getting or maintaining a job, a withhold of adjudication permits you to tell an employer or prospective employer that you have never been convicted of a crime.
 Note the word convicted.
 If the employer asks if you have ever been arrested, you must answer yes unless you have had your record sealed.
 A withhold of adjudication on any qualifying offense may allow you to seal your record.
 If you seal your withhold of adjudication, you may legally tell an employer that you have never been arrested.